jzfqiu/IME-Inventory-Database/README.md

 # IME-Inventory-Database

 ## 0. Developer Notes:
-sUse Robo 3T to do shell operations.
-27017 port in container mapped to 20717 in host, use authentication in env file.
+Use Robo 3T to do shell operations.
+27017 port in container mapped to 27017 in host, use authentication in env file.